 The spending accounts are meant to be private, and the spouse can do as they wish with the money.

-We’ve never had to ask each other about spending unless it is a large purchase which we do talk about.
+We’ve never had to ask each other about spending unless it is a significant purchase which we do talk about.

-We bounce ideas off each other most often to make sure that what we buy is worth the money.
+We often bounce ideas off each other to ensure that what we buy is worth the money.